-The calculation of the Parental Income Test is given in the subsection below.
+The calculation of the Parental Income Test Result is given below.

 The Parental Income Free Area (PIFA) referred to in 6.3.2 affects the entitlement to the Additional Boarding Allowance, with the entitlement being reduced by \$1 for every whole \$5 over the PIFA.